 My story began outside of Chicago.
 I grew up running around the neighborhood with the boys, barefoot climbing trees, catching frogs, self-declaring mud days, and endless rollerblading.
-My brother was diagnosed with a rare terminal illness when I was six but that did not stop us from adventuring about in our half acre backyard.
+My brother was diagnosed with a rare terminal illness when I was five but that did not stop us from adventuring about in our half acre backyard.
 Eventually things got more challenging as his mobility declined and he was forced to confine to a wheelchair.
 My single mother taught dance and worked very hard to provide for us.
 I was often left alone to be my brother’s caretaker; an uncomfortable task as he was two years older than me.

 At fifteen, he passed away and so my healing journey came to the forefront of my life.
 Since I was sixteen I worked two, sometimes three odd jobs at a time just to come up with enough money to travel.
 It was my way of coping.
 I always performed well in school, appeased my parents with good grades and a clean rapport.